 He regularly lectures at various international institutions and conferences, serves on juries for awards and competitions, and is visiting professor at Hong Kong University.

 Eric Chang is Partner at Buro Ole Scheeren and has been collaborating on the design and management of numerous projects with Ole Scheeren over the past decade.
 Chang is an American with a Bachelor in Philosophy and Fine Arts and received his Master of Architecture from Yale University in 1995.

 At Buro-OS, Eric Chang manages the operations of many of the ongoing projects, including Angkasa Raya, a 268 meter tall landmark building in Kuala Lumpur’s city center; a large-scale urban development DUO in Singapore, Mahanakhon in Bangkok, and Guardian Art Center in Beijing.
-Previous projects with Ole Scheeren at OMA include Mahanakhon, The Interlace, The Scotts Tower, the Beijing Books Building, as well as the Prada Epicenters in New York (2001) and Los Angeles (2004).
+Previous projects with Ole Scheeren at OMA include MahaNakhon, The Interlace, The Scotts Tower, the Beijing Books Building, as well as the Prada Epicenters in New York and Los Angeles.